EU Tyre Label

 Tyre labelling for passenger cars and light trucks took effect from November 2012, for tyres on sale in the EU under European Regulation (EC/No. 1222/2009) which were manufactured after 1st July 2012.

-The label is accompanied on the actual tyre and gives consumers useful information to assist them when purchasing new tyres.
+The label is usually accompanied with the actual tyre and gives consumers useful information to assist them when purchasing new tyres.

 Rolling resistance is one of the main resistive forces on a vehicle, which acts as an opposite force to the direction in which the tyre is rolling.
 The rolling tyre deforms and dissipates energy.
 The tyre whose rolling resistance is greater, requires more fuel to move the vehicle forward.
 Therefore rolling resistance influences fuel consumption and the environment directly.